-A flora assessment was undertaken on 4 May 2023 by Constant of (Senior Botanist) and Constant of (Principal Botanist) to confirm the extent of native vegetation and threatened communities mapped by Ecology Heritage Partners (Ecology & Heritage Partners 2020, Ecology & Heritage Partners 2022).
+A flora assessment was undertaken on 4 May 2023 by Constant (Senior Botanist) and Constant (Principal Botanist) to confirm the extent of native vegetation and threatened communities mapped by Ecology Heritage Partners (Ecology & Heritage Partners 2020, Ecology & Heritage Partners 2022).

-Additional assessments were undertaken by Construction (Senior Botanist) on 21 September 2023 to confirm vegetation values within the rail corridor.
+Additional assessments were undertaken by Contract of Section (Senior Botanist) on 21 September 2023 to confirm vegetation values within the rail corridor.

-undertook survey on October 21 2024 to assess impacts associated with rehabilitation works within the drainage line in the north of the study area.
+undertook survey on October 21 2024 to further assess potential values associated the drainage line in the north of the study area.